Light Bulb Recycling: A Complete Guide

 It's because the quartz glass they are made of melts at a different temperature than bottles and jars, so a single bulb can ruin an entire batch of recyclable glass items.

 Halogens are small, lightweight, and easy to produce, with higher luminous efficacy than incandescents in the same watt range.
 This makes them a popular choice for outdoor lighting and car headlamps.
 However, they are also being replaced with more energy-efficient options such as LEDs.

 How to Dispose of LED Light Bulbs

 Most communities don't require you to recycle LEDs.
-However, if you want them to be put to good use, you can look for a specialized recycling facility since your average recycling center isn’t always able to process them.
+If you want them to be put to good use, however, you can look for a specialized recycling facility since your average recycling center isn’t always able to process them.